BayesFLo: Bayesian fault localization of complex software systems: Introduction

 Software testing -- the process of executing a program with the intent of finding errors \citep{myers2004art} -- is an essential step in the development of robust software applications.
 Such testing aims to reveal and subsequently fix as many bugs (i.e., faults) as possible prior to the deployment of a software application, thus greatly reducing the likelihood of encountering failures for the end-user.
 This is crucial in an era where nearly all facets of daily life involve human interaction with software applications.
 There are, however, two fundamental challenges.
 First, each software test can be time-consuming to perform.
 This involves not only running the software system itself, which can be intensive for modern scientific applications \citep{ji2021graphical,ji2024conglomerate}, but also determining whether the software deviates from its expected behavior.
 The latter, known as the ``oracle problem'' \citep{barr2014oracle}, typically requires an independent assessment of numerical accuracy of software outputs \citep{lekivetz2021testing}, which can be very costly.
 Second, the number of test cases required for thorough software examination can easily be overwhelming.
 As ``bugs [tend to] lurk in corners and congregate at boundaries'' \citep{beizer2003software}, software testing typically focuses on boundary values and the \textit{combinations} of inputs, which can grow rapidly.
 For practical applications, it is thus wholly infeasible to exhaustively test all input combinations \citep{kumar2019review}, which can easily require billions of test cases.

-These two fundamental challenges open up a world of exciting new statistical directions for this application of rising importance.
+These two fundamental challenges open up exciting new statistical directions for this application of rising importance.
 Such directions can roughly be categorized into two topics.
-The first is a careful {design} of test cases to perform with the joint goals of identifying failure settings and diagnosing its underlying root causes.
+The first is a careful {design} of test cases with the joint goals of identifying failure settings and diagnosing their root causes.
 Statistically, this can be viewed as an \textit{experimental design} problem for software fault diagnosis.
 There has been notable work on this front.
 Early work on one-factor-at-a-time designs \citep{frey2003role} explored the problem of unit testing \citep{runeson2006survey,khorikov2020unit}, which focuses on testing small functional code units, e.g., a single function or chunk of code.
 However, such testing cannot identify bugs that congregate at the interaction of such units, which often arise in large software applications.
 Another approach is pairwise testing \citep{bach2004pairwise}, which examines all {pairwise} combinations of inputs; test case generation for this setting has been explored in \cite{tai2002test}.
 A more general approach is \textit{combinatorial testing} \citep{nie2011survey}, which investigates combinations involving more than two inputs.
-For combinatorial testing, the design of choice is a \textit{covering array} (CA; \citealp{colbourn2004combinatorial,dalal1998factor}); such designs aim to represent (or ``cover'') each combination of inputs (up to a specified order) at least once.
-CAs are thus ideal for detecting failures from limited test runs; we will discuss CAs in greater detail in Section \ref{sec:mot}.
+For combinatorial testing, the design of choice is a \textit{covering array} (CA; \citealp{colbourn2004combinatorial}), which aims to represent (or ``cover'') each combination of inputs (up to a specified order) at least once.
+CAs enable the detection of failures from limited test runs; see Section \ref{sec:mot} for further discussion.